LINC Organizational Model

 -

-- LINC Didactic IPE Initiative: Dedicated to understanding and advancing IPE activities that take place in classroom or simulation settings (including online) as part of formal curricula (e.g., credit-bearing coursework), whose signature program is the LINC Common IPE Experience.
+- LINC Common IPE Initiative: Dedicated to understanding and advancing IPE activities that take place in classroom settings, including online, as part of formal curricula (e.g., credit-bearing coursework), whose signature program is the LINC Common IPE Experience.

-- LINC Clinical IPE Initiative: Dedicated to understanding and advancing IPE activities that take place in clinical settings as part of formal curricula (e.g., credit-bearing coursework), whose signature program is under development and scheduled to launch in 2022.
+- LINC Clinical IPE Initiative: Dedicated to understanding and advancing IPE activities that take place in clinical settings as part of formal curricula (e.g., credit-bearing coursework), whose signature program is the LINC Clinical IPE Experience.

-- LINC Faculty & Staff Development Initiative: Dedicated to expanding UT Health San Antonio’s capacity for meaningful IPE programming and scholarship, whose signature program is the LINC IPE Faculty & Staff Development Program.
+- LINC Faculty & Staff Development Initiative: Dedicated to improving IPE knowledge and skills of faculty and staff in order to enhance training for students that leads to improved healthcare outcomes, whose signature programs are the LINC Faculty & Staff Development Program and LINC Seed Grant Program.

 -

-(2) LINC Academic Affairs Council: Vice and associate deans for academic affairs and/or curriculum from each school who integrate IPE into curricula and contribute to the QEP via the development and systematic study of program-specific IPE Plans.
+(2) LINC Academic Affairs Council: Vice and associate deans for academic affairs and/or curriculum from each school who integrate IPE into curricula and contribute to the QEP via the development and systematic study of program-specific IPE Plans, and the generation of an Annual Workplan & Priorities publication to guide LINC’s efforts.

 (3) LINC Assessment Council: Directors of academic assessment and compliance from each school and experts in quantitative and qualitative analyses who generate, analyze, and report university-wide IPE outcomes data and contribute to the QEP via administration of the LINC Core IPE Measurement Plan.

-(4) LINC Student Council: Student representatives from each school and a multitude of educational programs who provide insight and feedback to improve the quality of IPE programming and contribute to the QEP via the development and implementation of our university-wide LINC IPE Symposium.
+(4) LINC Student Council: Student representatives from each school and a multitude of educational programs who provide insight and feedback to improve the quality of IPE programming and contribute to the QEP via the development and implementation of student-led IPE opportunities, such as the LINC Interprofessional Student Social Series.